Raghad1110/Personal-website/README.md

 Personal Website

 This repository contains the code for the personal website project.
 The website is designed to be a simple, modern, and responsive platform to display personal information and contact details.

-Project Overview
+# Project Overview

+For any inquiries or feedback, feel free to reach out via the following channels:
+ • Email: your-email@example.com

 This personal website serves as a digital portfolio to showcase key achievements, skills, and professional background.
 The website includes the following sections:
  • Home: An introductory page providing a brief overview of the individual.
  • About: A section detailing the individual’s skills, background, and career experience.
  • Contact: A section with contact details and a form for communication.

-Features
+# Features
  • Responsive Design: The website adjusts to different screen sizes and devices, ensuring a seamless user experience on both mobile and desktop platforms.
  • Modern User Interface: A clean, simple design that focuses on content without distractions.
  • Interactive Elements: Includes interactive features such as forms and other dynamic components to enhance user engagement.

-Technology Stack
+# Technology Stack
  • HTML: For structuring the website content and layout.
  • CSS: For styling and ensuring an appealing visual presentation.
  • JavaScript: For adding interactivity and dynamic content, such as form validation.

-Installation
+# Installation
  1. Clone the repository to your local machine: git clone https://github.com/Raghad1110/Personal-website.git
 2. Navigate to the project directory: